spotify/apollo/apollo-core/README.md

 }
 ```

+Apollo Core will look for a configuration file with the name
+`<service-name>.conf` on the classpath. `test.conf` in the example above.
+It is possible to overlay an explicit config file on top of the classpath
+resolved config by using the command line argument `--config <config-file>`.

 Apollo Core adds support for overriding configuration keys
 using `-D` command-line options.
 For example, `-Ddomain=example.org`
 sets the `domain` config key to `example.org`.